Student survival guide: electricity and gas bills

 If your landlord pays the bill (you have 'bills included' in your rent, for example), they can choose the energy supplier.

 Check your tenancy agreement if you pay the bills.
 It might include a 'default' energy supplier, or say that you must tell your landlord if you change supplier, or that you must switch back to the original supplier when you move out.

 It's good practice to tell your landlord if you change the energy supplier, too.

-How do I switch gas and electricity supplier?Use an energy price comparison website, like Which?'s independent and free guide, to compare gas and electricity prices.
-This will show you how much you could save, before you make a decision.
+How do I switch gas and electricity supplier?Use an energy price comparison website to compare gas and electricity prices.
+This will show you how much you could save before you make a decision.

 To switch energy supplier, you'll need:

 - the name of your current energy supplier and the name of your current tariff (as a new customer you'll usually be on your supplier's default standard tariff, but you can check this)